Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Brian Downey: An original member of Lizzy, Brian stayed with Phil through thick and thin for the next 13 years, playing with all the various Lizzy lineups as well as with Phil on his solo efforts.
 After Phil's death, he played in the tribute Thin Lizzy line-up with John Sykes, Scott Gorham, Darren Wharton and Marco Mendoza, but had been absent from subsequent Thin Lizzy touring bands.
 In May, 2010, Brian rejoined the Lizzy lineup and is currently touring with the band (late 2011) commemorating 25 years since Phil Lynott's death.

-Gary Moore: After leaving Lizzy, Gary went solo, forming his own Gary Moore Band.
+Gary Moore - RIP: After leaving Lizzy, Gary went solo, forming his own Gary Moore Band.
 He would later (1977) reunite with Phil and Lizzy for a short time.
 He continued to collaborate with Phil during the 70s and 80s with their greatest success being the single Parisienne Walkways which hit the British Top Ten in 1979.
 Through the next 30 years, Gary continued to tour and became one of the premiere blues guitarists in the world.
 Sadly he passed away, suffering a heart attack, on the 6th of February, 2011 at 58 years of age.

 Brian Robertson: Brian stayed with Lizzy until 1978 when he left and was replaced by Gary Moore (coincidentally, Brian and Scott had replaced Gary Moore after the departure of Eric Bell.
 He formed the group, Wild Horses which lasted a short while and then joined Motorhead for a short stint.
-He continues to record and tour today, mostly in Europe but is not part of the Thin Lizzy lineup touring in late 2011.
+He continues to record and tour today, mostly in Europe but was not part of the Thin Lizzy lineup which was touring in late 2011.

 Scott Gorham: Joining the band after the departure of Eric Bell, Scott stayed with the band until it's break up around 1983.
 He was the longest serving member of the band other than Brian and Phil.
 After Lizzy broke up, Scott joined Phenomena II, where he met Leif Johansen with whom he formed 21 Guns, which has released three albums.
 He also played spells with Asia, the Rollins Band, and Supertramp.
 In 1996, Scott reformed Thin Lizzy with former band members, playing various tours in tribute to Phil.
 After John Sykes' departure in 2009, Scott set to work on creating the greatest lineup of Thin Lizzy since Phil's passing.
 Rejoining him are old band mates Brian Downey and Darren Wharton.